enxtur/actix-server-starter/README.md

-# Boilerplate and Starter for Typescript, Node.js server
+# Boilerplate and Starter for Rust and actix-web server

 🚀 Boilerplate and Starter for Rust and actix-web, Testing.